unruggable-labs/ENSIPs/eip-1.md

 The `title` field in the preamble:

 - Should not include the word "standard" or any variation thereof; and
-- Should not include the EIP's number.
+- Should not include the ENSIP's number.

 ### Descriptions

 The `description` field in the preamble:

 - Should not include the word "standard" or any variation thereof; and
-- Should not include the EIP's number.
+- Should not include the ENSIP's number.

-### EIP numbers
+### ENSIP numbers

-When referring to an EIP with a `category` of `ERC`, it must be written in the hyphenated form `ERC-X` where `X` is that EIP's assigned number.
-When referring to EIPs with any other `category`, it must be written in the hyphenated form `EIP-X` where `X` is that EIP's assigned number.
+When referring to an ENSIP with a `category` of `ERC`, it must be written in the hyphenated form `ERC-X` where `X` is that ENSIP's assigned number.
+When referring to ENSIPs with any other `category`, it must be written in the hyphenated form `ENSIP-X` where `X` is that ENSIP's assigned number.
+If the ENSIP is a draft, the draft number must be used.
+Draft numbers start with the letter `D` and are followed by an assigned number, usually at the point of the initial pull ruquest.
+Final ENSIPs are assigned final publication numbers.
+This system is different from EIPs where final EIPs keep the oritinal draft number, and is more similar to the US patent system which uses different numbers for applications and published patents.

 ### RFC 2119 and RFC 8174

-EIPs are encouraged to follow [RFC 2119](https://www.ietf.org/rfc/rfc2119.html) and [RFC 8174](https://www.ietf.org/rfc/rfc8174.html) for terminology and to insert the following at the beginning of the Specification section:
+ENSIPs are encouraged to follow [RFC 2119](https://www.ietf.org/rfc/rfc2119.html) and [RFC 8174](https://www.ietf.org/rfc/rfc8174.html) for terminology and to insert the following at the beginning of the Specification section:

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 ## History

-This document was derived heavily from [Bitcoin's BIP-0001](https://github.com/bitcoin/bips) written by Amir Taaki which in turn was derived from [Python's PEP-0001](https://peps.python.org/).
-In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Ethereum Improvement Process, and should not be bothered with technical questions specific to Ethereum or the EIP.
-Please direct all comments to the EIP editors.
+This document was derived heavily from [EIP-1](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md), authored by Martin Becze <mb@ethereum.org> and Hudson Jameson <hudson@ethereum.org>.
+They are not responsible for its use in the Ethereum Name Service Improvement Process, and should not be bothered with technical questions specific to ENS or the ENSIP.
+Please direct all comments to the ENSIP editors.

 ## Copyright